Germany: Masks mandatory in Bundestag as Berlin coronavirus cases rise | DW | 06.10.2020

 Those speaking at the podium in the main chamber, as well as people like Schäuble directing the sessions, will be permitted to take their masks off.

-Many German government employees continue to work from home.
-Over €93 million has been spent on some 40,000 computers for those working from home, the German news agency DPA reported.
+Many German government employees continue to work from home, with more than €93 million ($109 million) spent to outfit them with some 40,000 computers, the German news agency dpa reported.

 Read more: Germany's coronavirus skeptics: Tactics from the Middle Ages